darklang/dark/docs/eventsV2.md

 us not to run it, whether it's not time to run it yet, or if the event is missing.

 Notifications have a built-in _ack deadline_ - they must be _acknowledged_ within a
 changeable time limit.
-The default is 1 minute.
+The default is 60 seconds.
 If a queueworker decides not to run an event immediately, it will put back the notification by setting the ack deadline to a more appropriate time.
 If it decides it should not be run (eg if paused) it will remove it from PubSub by _acknowledging_ it.